 Data Retention and Withdrawal

-To withdraw consent to us storing your personal information to provide newsletter, membership and volunteer subscriptions, or for communication purposes, please contact: Joe Savill at firstname.lastname@example.org.
+To withdraw consent to us storing your personal information to provide newsletter, membership and volunteer subscriptions, or for communication purposes, please contact the Secretary of the Management Team at: email@example.com.

 In certain circumstances, you may be eligible to make a subject data request about your personal data.
 The Information Commissioner’s Office (ICO) website details various applications for subject data requests.

-To make a request, please contact: Joe Savill at email@example.com.
+To make a request, please contact the Secretary of the Management Team at: firstname.lastname@example.org.